 Mineral-based soil amendments are most often used to correct mineral deficiencies, but I’ve included one mineral based amendment that can also benefit soil structure.
 Because mineral-based amendments do not break down easily in the soil, it is essential to get a soil test before applying them so as not to over-apply them.

 Plant-based soil amendments can also be used to improve soil structure.
 It is important to source herbicide-free plant-based amendments in order to avoid contaminating the soil.
 The result of herbicide contamination is low germination rates and curled/yellowing leaves.

-Get my FREE 19-page Guide to Organic Soil Amendments.
+Get your own 19-page Guide to Organic Soil Amendments!

 Here are a few of my favorite amendments from each category:

 1. Bat Guano:

 Bat guano—or bat poop—is a fast-acting, organic fertilizer high in nitrogen and phosphorus, which promotes strong and healthy plant growth.
 It can also improve the texture of soil, improve drainage in heavy soils, and help to neutralize soil contaminants.
 By increasing beneficial bacteria in the soil, it helps to protect plants against disease.

 Bat guano is highly concentrated, so although it can be expensive to purchase, a little will go a long way.
 As with other animal manures, it is best mixed into the soil in the fall, or at least two weeks before planting, to allow time for the nutrients to break down into a form that plants can absorb.

 Livestock manure is used mainly as a slow-release fertilizer, because it contains most of the elements required for plant growth, including nitrogen and many other nutrients.
 It can also condition the soil, increasing beneficial soil organisms and moisture retention.
 The manure can come from nearly any livestock animal, NOT dogs or cats.